chaitanya-dharpale0209/WarrantyIT/README.md

-# WarrantyIT - Product Warranty Management System
+# WarrantyIT - Product Management System

 A full-stack web application that allows users to manage product details and warranties efficiently.
 Built with modern web technologies and production-ready code quality.